 The house called Klevfosbolin or Bolin (the Klevfos Residence) has a direct connection to Edvard Munch.
 His father, Christian Munch, worked as an army physician in Løten.
 The house was on Tofsrud, where there was a drill ground, and it was moved here in 1894 to become apartments for workers at Klevfos.
 Christian Munch had his office in this building while it was located at Tofsrud.
 After the house was rebuilt at Klevfos, it was converted into apartments, with up to 9 families living here.
 Bolin never had running water, and the last family that lived here moved in 1981!

 Edvard was born on the second floor in the large, white farm house at Engelaug.
 The building is now exactly as it was at the time.
-The one who runs Engelaug today is a direct descendant of Ingeborg and Anton Thingstad, who ran the farm when Edvard was born.
+The family who run Engelaug today are direct descendants of Ingeborg and Anton Thingstad, who ran the farm when Edvard was born.
 Their relationship with the Munch family was very good, and they had extensive contact through letters and visits throughout Edvard`s life.

 The Munch family called the farm “Engelhaug” (Angel Hill) because the people here were so kind.
 When Edvard's sister Sophie died of tuberculosis at age 15, her father, Christian, travelled to Løten and gave Ingeborg Sophie's devotional book.
 It is well preserved at Engelaug today, and so is the bed Edvard was born in.
 Below the farm, a photo spot has been set up, with space for bus parking.